brightdigit/ContributeWordPress/Content/tutorials/asynchronous-multi-threaded-parallel-world-of-swift.md

 synchronously.

 One of the more complex natures of multiple asynchronous operations is organizing dependencies.
-Therefore let\'s discuss the next level of abstraction which specialized in dependencies - OperationQueues.
+Therefore let's discuss the next level of abstraction which specialized in dependencies - OperationQueues.

 #### Operation Queues